primordialhuman/seanime-docker/README.md

 ### ▶️ Run the Application

-1. Clone the project or create a `docker-compose.yml` file with the required configuration.
-2. Start the services using the following command:
+1. Start the services using the following command:

    ```bash
    docker-compose up